rahulsarchive/FOS_UAV/README.md

 A **Dihedaral** is a slight angle between the wings to provide stability.
 When one wing dips, it produces more lift than the other wing and the aircraft comes back to level.
 A side effect being, it will cause the wing to wobble, as the side facing the wind will have more lift than the trailing wing.

-### Wing parameter selection
-sweep, chord, CG, Airfoil, Elevon) General paramters and how they affect flight characterisitcs.

 Flying wings are a lot harder to control as they are inherently unstable aircrafts.
-They do not have a tail to stabilise the pitch axis and no yaw control.
 They are very sensitive to the changes in Center of Gravity (CG) and flying them manually is a skill.

 Since our objective is to get stable data, flying them manually is not an option.
-This is where a flight controller comes in.
-We can use the recent boom in mini racing quads to get cheap and efficent flight controllers.
+This is where a flight controller comes in, it will keep the craft stable and provide additional features.

 ### Power plant selection
 	motor specification+ prop+ battery how they affect flight characterictic